hurufu/prolog-docker/README.md

         make install

-    Then you can go to any folder in just call to run `myprog.pl` by all Prologs:
+    Then you can `cd` into any folder and in order to run `myprog.pl` by all Prologs just do:

         prologs -g mygoal myprog.pl